Ares-Developers/Ares-docs/new/custombuildingfoundations.rst

 Custom Building Foundations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Building Foundations can now be any shape and size, not just the few
+Building Foundations can now be any shape and size, not just the few predefined
-predefined options previously available.
-For example, you can now
+options previously available.
+For example, you can now recreate the old
-recreate the old Red Alert Repair Depot foundation.
-The INI coding is
+:game:`Red Alert` Repair Depot foundation.
+The INI coding is rather complex, so
-rather complex, so instead of writing it manually, it's recommended to
+instead of writing it manually, it's recommended to use the `Custom Foundation
-use the `Custom Foundation Generator`_ developed by Renegade.
+Generator`_ developed by Renegade.

 When creating foundations, don't forget to create the outlines.